Lean Six Sigma (LSS) Tools

 • If the lines crisscross, experiment with workspace arrangements to create a cleaner flow, reduce handoffs and delays.

-• If lines repeatedly come back to one location, see if the work performed there could be combined and performed at the same time.
+• Identify locations where lines repeatedly return to one location and determine if tasks can be combined and performed at the same time.

 • Prevent backtracking.